 Another important vocabulary to learn is what we usually pair with our food which is the beverages.

-Beer in Korean
+“Beer” in Korean

 This popular drink is the perfect company to cap off the busy week for some.
-If you’re in Korea and you want to buy one, you can ask for a beer in Korean as 맥주 (maekju).
+If you’re in South Korea and you want to buy one, you can ask for a beer in Korean as 맥주 (maekju).

 Types of Food Preparation in Korean

-In this section, we will teach you vocabulary that is based on the method with which a dish in Korea, from meat dishes to soup or stew types of dishes were prepared.
+In this section, we will teach you vocabulary that is based on the method with which a dish in Korea, from meat dishes to soup or stew types of dishes was prepared.
 These methods of cooking contribute to the variation of Korean dishes.
 You will usually find these words included in the name of the dish, just like in other languages.

-Fried in Korean
+“Fried” in Korean

 For example 볶음밥 (bokkeumbap), which is fried rice.
 Another example is 제육볶음 (jeyuk bokkeum) which means stir-fried pork.

-Stew in Korean
+“Stew” in Korean

-Soup in Korean
+“Soup” in Korean